nopnop2002/esp-idf-GPS-Recorder/README.md

 GPS NMEA Recorder for M5Stack.
 You can record & play NMEA messages like a voice recorder.

+# Background
+I live in an apartment.
+GPS signal does not reach my room.
+So, I walk outside with M5Stack and record the NMEA message.
+Return my house and play the NMEA message recorded on M5Stack.
+M5Stack works like GPS.

 ---

 # Hardware requirements